MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 ReadinessReportCreator.exe -mru -output \\server01\finance -silent
 ```

+> [!NOTE]
+> Starting with version 1.2.19184 (which was released on July 4, 2019), you can do a scan of most recently used Office documents without installing the Readiness Toolkit on the target device.
+Instead, the Readiness Report Creator can be placed on a network share and invoked using the command line options listed above.

 The following is an example of a command line that you can run to scan a folder, and all its subfolders, and save the results to a network share for the Finance department.
 This only scans for VBA macros.

 ```
 ReadinessReportCreator.exe -p c:\officefiles\ -r -output \\server01\finance -silent
 ```

-> [!NOTE]
-> Starting with version 1.2.19184 (which was released on July 4, 2019), a scan of most recently used Office documents can be executed without installing the Readiness Toolkit on the target device.
-Instead, the Readiness Report Creator can be placed on a network share and invoked using the command line options listed above.

 It's important to note that when you run the Readiness Report Creator from the command line, the Readiness Report Creator doesn't create an Excel file.
 Instead the Readiness Report Creator creates JSON files containing VBA macro and add-in information from the scan.